Skip to main content

 FAQs

 Visit our FAQs page.
-If you have a question not covered there, please contact Camille North at APACInfo@accessibilityprofessionals.org.
+If you have a question not covered there, please see the APAC Standing Rules and Policies or contact Camille North at APACInfo@accessibilityprofessionals.org.

 APAC Board